 As with the above advantages, gas permeable contacts have also some downsides.

 - While soft lenses provide more instantaneous comfort, you require an adaptation period with rigid lenses before you feel comfortable.
 Unlike soft lenses that are still comfortable when you put them on a week later, you have to wear GP lenses every day.
-If you don’t wear your rigid gas permeable contact lenses for a week, you’ll need adjustment period to get comfortable again.
+If you don’t wear your gas permeable contact lenses for a week, you’ll need adjustment period to get comfortable again.

 - In some cases some wearers experience spectacle blur.
 Although they wear eyeglasses their visions are blurry when lenses are removed.
-This temporary phenomenon creates inconvenience for some people.
+This temporary phenomenon creates inconvenience for some users.
 They just don’t like the idea of a necessity for wearing RGP full-time.

 - Compared to conventional soft contact lens GP contact lenses are much easier to care for.
 But if you’re used to wear daily disposable soft contact lenses, the GP lenses require more work and caring since you have to rub the lens during the cleaning process.
 Take the 30-day continuous or extended wear RGP lens, if you like little-or-no-care option.